MicrosoftDocs/bot-docs/articles/python/bot-builder-python-samples.md

 # Python samples for Bot Builder SDK
 [!INCLUDE [pre-release-label](../includes/pre-release-label.md)]

 These samples demonstrate task-focused bots that show how to take advantage of features in the Bot Builder SDK for Python.
-You can use the samples to help you quickly get started with building great bots with rich capabilities.

-Note: The SDK v4 is being actively developed and should therefore be used for experimentation only.
+The SDK v4 is in preview, visit Python [GitHub repo](https://github.com/Microsoft/botbuilder-python) for more information.

 To get the samples, clone the [botbuilder-python](https://github.com/Microsoft/botbuilder-python) GitHub repository using Git.